pages-themes/minimal/pages/guidelines.md

 ### Suggested steps

-The following order of tasks shown to be efficient in complete and ongoing projects.
+The following order of tasks is shown to be efficient in complete and ongoing projects.

 <ol>
   <li>Forming a panel of domain experts: leading researchers (clinicians and biologist) knowledgeable in the field of the disease.